Paul's twenty-sixth solo single.

 Credited to "Paul McCartney"

-Recorded during the summer of 1979 solo sessions the A-side appeared one month later on "McCartney II".
+Recorded during solo sessions of the summer of 1979, the A-side appeared one month later on "McCartney II".

-on television.
-Recorded on 26th/27th March 1980, film-maker Keef McMillan used a new computerised desk to have Paul appear as ten people AT
+Recorded on 26th/27th March 1980, film-maker Keef McMillan used a new computerised desk to have Paul appear as ten people AT THE SAME TIME.

 Linda also appeared in two guises making "The Plastic Macs" a 12-piece band.